hdidx/hdidx/README.md

-# HDIdx: Indexing High-Dimensional Data
+# **HDIdx**: Indexing High-Dimensional Data

-## What is `HDIdx`?
+## What is **HDIdx**?

-`HDIdx` is a python package for approximate nearest neighbor (ANN) search in high-dimensional space.
+**HDIdx** is a python package for approximate nearest neighbor (ANN) search.
+Nearest neighbor (NN) search is very challenging in high-dimensional space because of the [*Curse of Dimensionality*](https://en.wikipedia.org/wiki/Curse_of_dimensionality) problem.
+The basic idea of **HDIdx** is to compress the original feature vectors into compact binary codes, and perform approximate NN search instead of extract NN search.
+This can largely reduce the storage requirements and can significantly speed up the search.

+## Architecture

+**HDIdx** has three main modules: 1) `Encoder` which can compress the original feature vectors into compact binary hash codes, 2) `Indexer` which can index the database items and search approximate nearest neighbor for a given query item, and 3) `Storage` module which encapsulates the underlying data storage, which can be memory or NoSQL database like LMDB, for the `Indexer`.

-The current version implements following seacrching algorithms:
+The current version implements following feature compressing algorithms:

 - `Product Quantization`[1].
 - `Spectral Hashing`[2].

 ## Installation

-`HDIdx` can be installed via `pip`:
+**HDIdx** can be installed via `pip`:

 ```bash
 [sudo] pip install hdidx
 ```

-By default, `HDIdx` use kmeans algorithm provided by `SciPy`.
-To be more efficient, you can instll python extensions provided by `OpenCV`, which can be installed via `apt-get` on Ubuntu.
+By default, **HDIdx** use kmeans algorithm provided by *SciPy*.
+To be more efficient, you can install python extensions of *OpenCV*, which can be installed via `apt-get` on Ubuntu.
 For other Linux distributions, e.g. CentOS, you need to compile it from source.

 ```bash
 [sudo] apt-get install python-opencv
 ```

-`HDIdx` will detect `OpenCV` automatically and use it if available.
+**HDIdx** will use *OpenCV* automatically if it is available.

 ## Example